 Another way to help wood burn slower is to keep the fireplace clean.
 Getting the wood stove inspected and cleaned at the start of each winter will help keep it running cleaner and safer.
 This will help confirm if everything is still in good working condition.
 However, you’ll also need to complete daily cleaning.

 Finally, before you go to sleep, take a look at how the wood is burning in the fireplace.
-In some cases, you might need to add another log before you sleep.
+In some cases, add another log before you sleep.
 This will help the fire have enough fuel to keep it going through the night.

 Following these quick tips will allow you to get the wood to burn slowly while providing more off-grid heat to your home.